igorrsilvaaf/igorrsilvaaf/README.md

 - :computer: you can learn more about me at: [Personal Website](https://portfolioigor.netlify.app/)

-- :grey_question: I have knowledge in: Python, Git, Github, Postgres, MySql, Exel, Power BI, Projetos ágeis
+- :grey_question: I have knowledge in: Python, Git, Github, PostgreSql, MySql, Exel, Power BI, Projetos ágeis

 - :hourglass: I'm in career transition to Project Owner.